linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 2. **Modify the `sshd_config` File:**

-   Edit the SSH server configuration to include the `ForcedCommand` directive.
-This will ensure that every SSH session attempts to run the Duo authentication script before proceeding.
+   Edit the SSH server configuration file to enforce the use of the `ForcedCommand` directive.

    ```bash
    sudo nano /etc/ssh/sshd_config
    ```

-   Add the following line at the end of the file:
+   Add the following lines at the end of the file to ensure the Duo 2FA script is executed for all SSH login attempts:

    ```plaintext
    Match User *